FWinkler79/envoy-testbed/README.md

 So Istio.io must use another mechanism than the one described above to keep the proxies transparent to the applications and at the same time overcome the port limitation described before.

+It appears that Istio.io uses `iptables` instead. `iptables` is an administration tool for packet filtering and NAT.
+It can be used to route / forward traffic based on IP addresses, including ports.
+In short, `iptables` can route all traffic from within a (pod) network to a specific gateway (e.g. an Envoy proxy), including port forwarding.

+This is described in detail [here](https://jimmysong.io/en/blog/sidecar-injection-iptables-and-traffic-routing/).

 # References

 **Envoy**